Euler flag enumeration of Whitney stratified spaces: Acknowledgements

 \section{Acknowledgements}

-The authors thank the Institute for Advanced Study where this research was done.
+The authors thank the Institute for Advanced Study where this research was done and the two referees for their careful comments.
 The first author is partially supported by National Science Foundation grant 0902063.
 The second author is grateful to the Defense Advanced Research Projects Agency for its support under DARPA grant number HR0011-09-1-0010.
 This work was partially supported by a grant from the Simons Foundation (\#206001 to Margaret Readdy).
-The first and third authors were also partially supported by NSF grants DMS-0835373 and CCF-0832797 and the second author by a Bell Companies Fellowship.
+The first and third authors were also partially supported by NSF grants DMS-0835373 and CCF-0832797 and the second author by a Bell Companies Fellowship for 2010.

 [6]{{\sc #1,} #2, {\it #3} {\bf #4} (#5), #6.} [4]{{\sc #1,} {\it #2,} #3, #4.} [5]{{\sc #1,} {\it #2,} #3, #4, #5.} [3]{{\sc #1,} #2, preprint #3.} [3]{{\sc #1,} #2, #3.} [3]{{\sc #1,} #2, to appear in {\it #3}}